ShprAlex/SproutLife/README.md

 # Sprout Life

-Sprout Life supports the next stage of evolution in Conway’s Game of Life.
+Sprout Life brings the next stage of evolution to Conway’s Game of Life.
 GOL defined a way for random pixels to self-organize into lifelike patterns.
 Sprout Life is a slight change to the rules that allows these patterns reproduce, mutate, and evolve.

 From their evolution we can see that there is a trade-off between individual benefit and collective stability.
 Paradoxically, it turns out that greater reproductive ability and longer lifespan do not always help an organism and its descendants to thrive.